 The house hummed with music, jokes and sexual jealousies.
 Mrs Davenport was having an affair with Glock, who also attracted the attention of Caitlin.
 Dylan and John Davenport spent much of their time writing The Death of the King’s Canary (1976), a satire on contemporary painters and writers in the form of a spoof thriller about the murder of the poet laureate.

-Here Dylan also started writing his unfinished novel Adventures in the Skin Trade (1969) which, as a work-in-progress, he described in a letter to Vernon Watkins as:
+Here Dylan also started writing his unfinished novel Adventures in the Skin Trade And Other Stories (New Directions, New York, 1955) which, as a work-in-progress, he described in a letter to Vernon Watkins as:

 " a mixture of Oliver Twist, Little Dorrit, Kafka, Beachcomber, and good old 3-adjectives-a-penny belly-churning Thomas, the Rimbaud of Cwmdonkin Drive."